Grant Administration

 Getting Started Pre-Proposal Checklist-Application

 If you have an idea for a grant project, your first step should be to outline what you plan to do and how much it will cost.
-To do this, complete the Pre-Research Form, then use the Pre-Proposal Checklist below to evaluate whether your idea is a good candidate for grant funding.
+To do this, use the Pre-Proposal Checklist below to evaluate whether your idea is a good candidate for grant funding.

 Pre-Proposal Checklist